thegetty/quire-docs/content/guide/figure-images.md

 ## Inserting Figure Images with the `q-figure` Shortcode

-Assuming each YAML figure entry in the `figures.yml` file includes a unique `id` (with a value in quotes: "1.1" not 1.1), you can insert a figure in your publication with only the `id` attribute in the shortcode, and all of the other attributes defined in the YAML for that figure, will be automatically included.
+Assuming each YAML figure entry in the `figures.yml` file includes a unique `id` (with a value in quotes: "1.1" not 1.1), you can insert a figure in your publication with only the `id` attribute in the shortcode, and all of the other attributes defined in the YAML for that figure will be automatically included.

 Figure shortcodes should be inserted on their own line of your Markdown file, not within the text of a paragraph.
 A basic use of the `q-figure` shortcode would look like this: